RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-08-02-bri-wedding.md

 ![](2021-08-02-bri-wedding/american_marriage_ministries.jpg)

-My bathroom selfie with Dad half-visible underscores the gravitas:
+My bathroom selfie with Dad half-visible really communicates the gravitas of my ordination:

 ![](2021-08-02-bri-wedding/bathroom_selfie.jpg)

+My favorite part of that ordination letter is that it says "Rylan Schaeffer has been granted the full authority to perform marriage rites __and other religious services__".
+I suppose if any babies need a baptism or a circumcision, I could give it a try, but you may not like your results.

+We flew into Seattle two days before the wedding.

 Two nights before the wedding, we had dinner on Bri's rooftop with gorgeous weather and a clear view of downtown Seattle: